 Lecture, five hours.
 Enforced requisite: course 3.
 P/NP or letter grading.

-Lecture, five hours.
-Enforced requisite: course 4.
+Lecture, three hours.
+Enforced requisite: course 5.
+Advanced grammar and composition course with readings from select literary works.
 P/NP or letter grading.

 IT 42A Italy through Ages in English: Saints and Sinners in Early Modern Italy